GithHayden/IQ-Riddle-Game/README.md

     'Contact Developer' missing: Typo in page_heading, fixed by correcting/aligning wording conventions.
     Forgot 'secret_key' leading to error code, fixed by adding to run.py.
     Design issues getting appropriately sized photo to align with app.
+    Enter Player Name = Error 'Method Not Allowed.
+The method is not allowed for the requested URL'.
+Python write to files not within run.py.

 ### Final Deployment
 * Heroku: Deploy final version of code.
 Provide instructions on how project was deployed to Heroku.